 Agile product development enables you to rapidly re-design your customer offer and value-proposition in the face of constant change.
 This approach to product development recognizes there is always opportunity for continuous improvement.

-Here are three agile product development strategies for rapidly responding to changing consumer trends, managing unmet needs, activating demand, and building a sustainable commercial model.
+Here are three agile product creation and development strategies for rapidly responding to changing consumer trends, managing unmet needs, activating demand, and building a sustainable commercial model.

 1. Identify spaces where you can win